 - 1. When an action occurs in the Spark instance... - 2.
 It updates HMS with information about the assets affected by the action. - 3.
 The Atlas hook corresponding to HMS collects information for the changed and new assets and forms it into metadata entities.
-It publishes the metadata to a Kafka topic. - 4.
+It publishes the metadata to the Kafka topic named ATLAS_HOOK. - 4.
 The Atlas hook corresponding to the Spark instance collects information for the action and forms it into metadata entities.
-It publishes the metadata to a Kafka topic. - 5.
-Atlas reads the messages from the topic and determines what information will create new entities and what information updates existing entities. - 6.
-Atlas creates the appropriate entities and determines lineage from existing entities to the new entities.
+It publishes the metadata to a different Kafka topic named ATLAS_SPARK_HOOK. - 5.
+Atlas reads the messages from the topics and determines what information will create new entities and what information updates existing entities.
+Atlas is able to determine the correct entities regardless of the order in which Atlas receives messages from the Kafka topics. - 6.
+Atlas creates the appropriate entities and the relationships among them and determines lineage from existing entities to the new entities.